 - For stable servers not prone to often application upgrades or design changes, increase the Store queries with wait time longer than value to up to 20,000 ms

-- For stable servers with a high activity where occasional application updates and the database design changes are expected, set the Store queries with wait time longer than value to 5,000 ms. After a few application and database changes, if the collected data does not indicate any problems caused by the queries with a wait time of up to 10 seconds, increase the Store queries with wait time longer than the value to 10,000 ms. Any further increase in the values should be based on analysis of the collected data
+- For stable servers with a high activity where occasional application updates and the database design changes are expected, set the Store queries with wait time longer than value to 5,000 ms. After a few applications and database changes, if the collected data does not indicate any problems caused by the queries with a wait time of up to 10 seconds, increase the Store queries with wait time longer than the value to 10,000 ms. Any further increase in the values should be based on analysis of the collected data

 - For servers with performance issues, leave the default settings until completing the data analysis and alleviate or resolve performance issues.
 It is not uncommon that a query with lower wait time may still cause performance issues due to quite a high number of executions, in a short and even prolonged period.
 Increasing the Store queries with wait time longer than the value in such case might cause such queries to stay under the radar and thus miss the opportunity to detect the cause of performance issue